Public Harassment On The Job? Employer Responsibilities & Liabilities

 Know Your Rights

 Back to the specific issue of immigration: legally, members of the public have no authority to approach an employee and ask to see their documentation.
-“In terms of immigration notices, only the employer and federal government agencies [can ask for these items],” says Shaw.
+“In terms of immigration notices, only the employer and federal government agencies ,” says Shaw.
 “Employers must ensure these documents are properly maintained so there is no inadvertent disclosure.”

 Shaw adds, “Unfortunately, there are unscrupulous employers in every field.
 But undocumented employees are one of the most vulnerable populations in the workplace because of their fear of government intervention.
 If employers want to preserve their businesses, they must put politics aside and do the right thing.
 Every time.”